Understanding Automobile Jack System

 Car jacks are devices used to raise cars off the ground.
 Car jacks come in a variety of designs.
 While some jacks are hydraulic, others are mechanical.
 The majority of mechanical jacks operate by cranking a screw or lever.
 To generate adequate force to lift huge objects, hydraulic jacks use a hydraulic cylinder that is under pressure.
 Automobile jacks can raise a car, but they aren’t designed to keep it there.
 You will require two jack stands for that.

 Jack stands are instruments made to support the weight of your vehicle when it is raised.
-Even while automobile jacks handle the bulk of the lifting, if you need to access the underside of the car, you’ll still need to stabilize it on jack stands.
+Even though automobile jacks handle the bulk of the lifting, if you need to access the underside of the car, you’ll still need to stabilise it on jack stands.
 An automobile that is only supported by a jack should never be crawled under.

 Floor jacks